web3-authn/tatchi/docs/theme-component.md

 ## Migration Plan

 1. Add `Theme` component
-   - Implement in `sdk/src/react/components/theme/ThemeProvider.tsx` (or `Theme.tsx`) reusing existing logic.
+   - Implement in `sdk/src/react/components/theme/ThemeProvider.tsx` reusing existing logic.
-   - Compose existing provider logic and boundary rendering in one component with `mode` to control behavior.
+   - Compose provider logic and boundary rendering in one component with `mode` to control behavior.
-2. Back-compat wrappers
-   - Refactor `ThemeProvider` and `ThemeScope` to be thin wrappers over `Theme` with the appropriate `mode`.
-   - Add TSDoc `@deprecated` with replacement snippets; optionally `console.warn` in dev builds.
-3. Exports
+2. Exports
-   - Export `Theme` from `sdk/src/react/components/theme/index.ts` alongside existing exports.
+   - Export only `Theme`, `useTheme`, tokens and types from the theme barrel; remove legacy exports.
-4. Docs
+3. Docs
    - Update theme README and all guides to show `Theme` as the primary API.
-   - Keep a “Legacy usage” section for `ThemeProvider`/`ThemeScope` with a sunset note.
-5. Repo migration (incremental)
+4. Repo migration (incremental)
    - Replace pairs `<ThemeProvider><ThemeScope ...> ... </ThemeScope></ThemeProvider>` with a single `<Theme ...>`.
    - Replace standalone `<ThemeScope>` with `<Theme mode="scope-only">`.
    - Replace standalone `<ThemeProvider>` with `<Theme mode="provider-only">` if necessary.
-6. QA and tests
+5. QA and tests
    - Verify CSS variables resolve and `data-w3a-theme` is set on boundaries.
    - Check uncontrolled persistence (userPreferences/localStorage) and controlled mode.
    - Confirm Shadow DOM and nested scope behavior in examples and Storybook (if available).
-7. Deprecation timeline
-   - vNext: release `Theme`, deprecate old components in typings/docs.
-   - +1 minor: migrate internal examples; emit dev-time warnings for legacy usage.
-   - +2 minors: consider making legacy exports re-export `Theme` types only; remove warnings.
+6. Removal
+   - Remove `ThemeProvider` and `ThemeScope` exports from the public API now that internal usages are migrated.

 ## Risk & Considerations